KevGildea/KevGildea.github.io/_pages/KinePose.md

 Code: <a href="https://github.com/" target="_blank">Github/KinePose</a>

-Preliminary results presented at the Congress of the European Society of Biomechanics (ESB, 2022), full paper to be presented at the Irish Machine Vision & Image Processing Conference (IMVIP 2022).
+Preliminary results presented at the Congress of the European Society of Biomechanics (<a href="[https://github.com/](https://esbiomech.org/welcome-to-the-european-society-of-biomechanics-esbiomech/esb-related-publications/esb-congresses-abstracts/)" target="_blank">ESB 2022</a>), full paper to be presented at the Irish Machine Vision & Image Processing Conference (<a href="https://imvipconference.github.io/" target="_blank">IMVIP 2022</a>).

 **Abstract**